 First, just about every museum you’ve heard of (and many you haven’t) participates, so the choice is huge.

 Second, the museums tend to put on special tours or events just for the occasion.
-So you might run into a concert at the historical instrument collection, watch restoration work at the Furniture Museum, or join an Indonesian line dance at the Weltmuseum.
+So you might run into a concert at the historical instrument collection, watch restoration work at the Furniture Museum, or join an Indonesian dance workshop at the Weltmuseum.

 (The Baroque state hall of the National Library regularly participates)

-One year, for example, the Albertina displayed Albrecht Dürer’s famous Young Hare watercolour for the evening (it otherwise only appears every few years or so).
+One year, for example, the Albertina displayed Albrecht Dürer’s famous Young Hare watercolour for the evening; it otherwise only appears every few years or so.

 The queue was huge, but nobody lost their patience.
 And a sponsor fed us snacks while we waited.
 The finest art and chocolate: what more do you need?